graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

 }
 ```

-The compiler must be set to version 1.8 (or higher).
+The java version must be set to version 1.8 (or higher).

 In this plugin declaration:
-* (for Maven only) The plugin execution is mapped to its graphql goal
+* (for Maven only) The plugin execution is mapped to its _generateClientCode_ goal
-* Its mode is set to _client_ (which is actually useless and is set here only for clarity, as _client_ is the mode's default value)
 * The plugin generates the GraphQL code in the _packageName_ package (or in the _com.generated.graphql_ if this parameter is not defined)
 * The _separateUtilityClasses_ set _true_ allows this separation:
     * All the classes generated directly from the GraphQL schema (object, enum, interfaces, input types...) are generated in _packageName_.